Arkansas Hummingbirds Migration: 11 Majestic Aviators

 This staggered migration pattern ensures resources are not consumed and depleted all at one time.

-This rise in body fat provides the hummingbird with energy for its protracted migration flight.
+This increase in body fat helps fuel the hummingbird on its long migration journey.

 The hummingbirds that visited your feeders during the spring migration will remember exactly where your feeder is located and will most likely revisit that same feeder on their way to their over-wintering area in Mexico and Central America.

-See my article: Hummingbird Adaptation and Remarkable Ability to Locate Food
+Hummingbird Adaptation and Remarkable Ability to Locate Food

 Where do Arkansas hummingbirds go in the winter?